ttaubert/octoblog/_posts/2018-08-19-bitslicing-with-quine-mccluskey.markdown

 When bitslicing functions with many input variables it may happen that you are left with a number of non-essential prime implicants that can be combined in various ways to cover the missing minterms.
 [Petrick's method](https://en.wikipedia.org/wiki/Petrick%27s_method) helps finding a minimum solution.
-It's tedious to do manually, but relatively simple to implement in software.
+It's tedious to do manually, but not hard to automate.

 ### Step 5: Minimal Forms

-We can derive minimal forms of our Boolean functions by looking at the *abc* column of the essential prime implicants.
-The input variable marked with a dash is ignored.
+Finally, we derive minimal forms of our Boolean functions by looking at the *abc* column of the essential prime implicants.
+Input variables marked with dashes are ignored.

 <pre>
 f<sub>L</sub>(a,b,c) = m<sub>2,6</sub> + m<sub>4,5</sub> = b<span style="text-decoration:overline">c</span> + a<span style="text-decoration:overline">b</span>